-Sixth-Form Pathways will better prepare students for higher studies, work
+Sixth-form pathways will better prepare students for higher studies, work

 It will be facilitated in all public secondary schools, along with 24 private and 10 public tertiary institutions.

-In an address during a presentation ceremony at the Black River Primary and Infant School in St Elizabeth on November 12, Williams explained that the programme is designed to provide students with the opportunity to secure multiple qualifications within the two years, acquire college credits, and entrepreneurial skills, as well as prepare learners for better job opportunities.
+Addressing a tablet presentation ceremony at the Black River Primary and Infant School in St Elizabeth on November 12, Minister Williams explained that the programme is designed to provide students with the opportunity to secure multiple qualifications within the two years, acquire college credits, and entrepreneurial skills, as well as prepare learners for better job opportunities.

 “We want to ensure that they get the necessary skills and that when they leave [school], they are certified, they have a degree and are able to go into the work world or if they choose,” she said further.